x0ya/Zerodha-clone/README.md

 This project is a clone of the Zerodha landing page, built entirely using raw HTML and CSS.
 It replicates the clean minimalistic design of the original Zerodha website without using any external frameworks.

 ## Live Demo
-Check out the live website here: [Zerodha Landing Page Clone](https://x0ya.github.io/Zerodha-clone/)
+Check out the live website here: <a href="https://x0ya.github.io/Zerodha-clone/" target="_blank">Zerodha Landing Page Clone</a>

 ## Tech Stack
 - HTML5